Euthanasia in the United States: Opinions by religious affiliation

 In various studies from the 1990s, previously surveyed religious groups reported that religiosity (i.e., self-evaluation and frequency of worship service attendance) correlated to opinions on euthanasia.
 Individuals who attended church regularly and more frequently and considered themselves more religious were found to be more opposed to euthanasia than to those who had a lower level of religiosity.
 However, this study represents decades old data that is not confirmed by newer sources.

 In more recent studies, a gap is exposed in the meaning of the word "religion" and how it relates to individual views on euthanasia.
 Evidently, there are vast differences between religious observers between and within religious sects.
 The deep differences among different religions, especially those religions not prevalent in the Western world, have been ill-accounted for in the vast majority of studies attempting to link euthanasia and religious views.
 Future research needs to better elucidate which religious views they correlate to views on euthanasia, with less emphasis on which religion/sect a person "belongs" to, as this may lead to clearer correlation between which beliefs are more or less likely to influence opinions on euthanasia.

-Ethical arguments

-Arguments for euthanasia

-Arguments for euthanasia are varied and include a diverse array of opinions.
-Commonly cited reasons for euthanasia include: